JacobFischer/CS5400-Puzzle/README.md

 ## Other notes

 The source should follow [PEP8][pep8] strictly.
 This means some lines of code are broken up on multiple lines a little oddly.

-For puzzle2 the solution is less optimal using ID-DFGS than using BFS.
-But this makes sense as it searches deep, not wide, for solutions.

 ## Questions?